 # systemctl restart apache2

-14. With all the perfect environment setup, you can now start the Zabbix server and agent processes, enable them to auto-start at system boot as shown.
+14. With all the perfect environment setup, you can now start the Zabbix server and agent processes, enabling them to auto-start at system boot as shown.

 # systemctl start zabbix-server zabbix-agent # systemctl enable zabbix-server zabbix-agent

-15. Then make sure to check the status of Zabbix server using the following command.
+15. Then make sure to check the status of the Zabbix server using the following command.

 # systemctl status zabbix-server

 16. Also, ensure that the Zabbix agent process is up and running by checking its status as shown.
 Remember the agent you have started is running on and monitoring the local host.
 If you want to monitor remote servers, install and configure agents on them (refer to related articles at the end of the guide).

 17. Before you can access the Zabbix web frontend as shown in the next section if you have the UFW firewall service running, you need to open port 80(HTTP) and 443(HTTPS) to allow traffic to the Apache server.